AKEric/skinner/README.md

 import skinner.window as skinWin skinWin.App()
 ```
-The App call can take multiple different args during creation, to help integrate your studio’s version control, and point to custom docs.
+The App call can take multiple different args, to help integrate your studio’s version control, and point to custom docs.
 See more on these subjects below.

 ## Tool UI Overview
 The UI is split into three main tabs, discussed below.